Heidi Klum Has Been Sick For Days & Unable To Get A Coronavirus Test

 On social media earlier this week, married couple Rita Wilson and Tom Hanks confirmed they have the coronavirus.
 Hanks was working on Baz Lurhmann’s new Elvis Presley movie in Australia when he got tested for the virus.
 Production on the movie has since been suspended over coronavirus concern.

-Utah Jazz center Rudy Gobert tested positive for the virus, as did player Donovan Mitchell.
+Utah Jazz centre Rudy Gobert tested positive for the virus, as did player Donovan Mitchell.
 All future NBA games are suspended for the season.

 Klum’s America’s Got Talent is still filming, but without its standard studio audience.
 That is in line with many shows that typically film to an audience, including The View, Tamron Hall, Jeopardy!, Wheel of Fortune, The Tonight Show Starring Jimmy Fallon, and, in a recent addition, The Ellen DeGeneres Show.